 Authorities arrested a man in China after hospital staff realized their pregnant patient, his "20-year-old wife," was actually only 12-years-old.

-The 40-year-old accompanied the girl and a woman he called his mother to the Xuzhou City Central Hospital in East China's Jiangsu Province, the Mirror reports.
+The 40-year-old accompanied the girl and a woman he called his mother to a hospital in East China's Jiangsu Province, the Mirror reports.

 He wanted the girl to undergo a routine test to confirm the fetus was healthy, but staff grew suspicious.

-"It's obvious she is just a child, and certainly not anywhere near 20 years old," one of the staff members said, adding the child was unable to answer them as she did not speak Mandarin.
+"It's obvious she is just a child, and certainly not anywhere near 20-years-old," a staff member said, adding that the child was unable to answer them as she did not speak Mandarin.

 The hospital's suspicion initially angered the man.